nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U1_to_U3.rst

     - For AVRS intergration, we can also create Multiple roles which we can pass different sets of configuration on those AVRS Compute Node.
 Sample enviroment file can be found `here <../../nuage-tripleo-heat-templates/environments/compute-avrs-multirole-environment.yaml>`_

+* Updating the Docker Images

+    Some Nuage Docker images are not in the Red Hat registry.
+Use the following required Docker files and instructions provided by Nuage:

+    - nuage-openstack-neutron
+    - nuage-openstack-neutronclient
+    - nuage-openstack-horizon
+    - nuage-openstack-heat
+    - For AVRS integration only, nova-compute-avrs

 Links to Nuage and OpenStack Resources
 ---------------------------------------